 - Need a few extra credits for graduation

-- Students who participate in our 8-week summer learning work program will take the three-credit seminar, “Entering Professional Life: An Experience-Based Look at Workplace Relations.”
+- Students who participate in the 8-week summer learning work program will take the three-credit seminar, “Entering Professional Life: An Experience-Based Look at Workplace Relations.”

 - Credit Breakdown

-- After successfully completing our 8-week Summer Learning Work Program, each student
+- After successfully completing the 8-week Summer Learning Work Program, each student

 Internship 5 semseter hours City Seminar 3 semester hours Total 8 semester hours